wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Models/ArchivePageModel/README.md

 ArchivePageModel Class
 ======================

-[Missing &lt;summary> documentation for "T:EasyMailDiscussion.Web.Models.ArchivePageModel"]
+A data model for the archive page.

 Inheritance Hierarchy